Clearwater, British Columbia: Mountain biking

 A mountain bike park is located at Candle Creek, east of the city centre.
 This consists of 13 km of mountain and cross country trails.
 There are also trails present that head North from the city into Wells Gray park.

 Cross country skiing / snowshoeing

 A series of cross country ski trails and snowshoeing trails are present at Candle Creek, east of the city centre.

 Downhill skiing

 The Clearwater Ski Hill is located on the south side of the city, which includes a small hill with a T-bar.
 This lift was the fastest T-bar in western Canada when it was installed.

 Education

 K - 12

 Clearwater has two schools: Raft River Elementary with approximately 300 students and Clearwater Secondary School with about 225 students.
-Clearwater Secondary School's team sports are named "The Raiders" and include soccer, volleyball, and basketball.
+Clearwater Secondary School's team sports are named "The Raiders" and include soccer, rugby, volleyball, and basketball.
 Currently, they play in single "A" categories.
 The school falls under the jurisdiction of School District #73.